mhhollomon/codevamping-blog/content/article/hugo-and-bootstrap.md

 ## Pre-requisite

-I will assume you already have a hugo project started and that it is in the directory `${HUGO_PROJECT}`
+I will assume you already have a hugo project started.

 I will also assume you already know a fair bit about `hugo` and can, for instance, find where the htnl `head` tag matter is defined for your site.

-So, go `cd` into that directory and we'll start there.
+So, go `cd` into the hugo project directory and we'll start there.

 ## Install bootstrap